PacktPublishing/Modernizing-Drupal-10-Theme-Development/README.md

 The [HOW-TO.md](HOW-TO.md) contains instructions on how to start the stack and build the website, and a set of useful commands.

-We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
-[Click here to download it](https://packt.link/xxx).

 ## Related products
 * Drupal 10 Development Cookbook - Third Edition [[Packt]](https://www.packtpub.com/product/drupal-10-development-cookbook-third-edition/9781803234960) [[Amazon]](https://www.amazon.com/dp/1803234962)
 * Drupal 10 Module Development - Fourth Edition [[Packt]](https://www.packtpub.com/product/drupal-10-module-development-fourth-edition/9781837631803) [[Amazon]](https://www.amazon.com/dp/1837631808)